harmancode/Flashcards/README.md

 # Flashcards
 Flashcards is a cross-platform study tool.
 It calculates which flashcards you should study, and how often, based on a psychologically-proven spaced repetition algorithm.
 Create, edit, import, and export your own decks and flashcards, and do not forget anything you learn ever again!

-Built with Python.
-Stores the data in a SQLite3 database.
-Database is managed with SQL queries.
-Object-oriented programming principles and techniques applied in a Pythonic way.
-CSV module is used to code import/export operations.
-GUI is designed by using tkinter libraries and its grid system.
-One-directory package made ready by pyinstaller.
-Maintained source control via Git.
-Stored remotely on GitHub.

 It can be used on Windows and GNU/Linux.

 ## Screenshots